YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/1_Snapshot/README.md

 The repo also has a few files in the _App_protect_ folder to create some Trident Protect CR:
 - _wordpress-application.yaml_ to define the frontend as a Trident Protect application
 - _mysql-application.yaml_ to define the backend as a Trident Protect application
-- _wordpress-schedule.yaml_ to automatically take snapshots & backups of the frontend
+- _wordpress-schedule.yaml_ to automatically take snapshots of the frontend
-- _mysql-schedule.yaml_ to automatically take snapshots & backups of the backend
+- _mysql-schedule.yaml_ to automatically take snapshots of the backend
 - _mysql-hook-pre-snap.yaml_ to quiesce the database so that the snapshot is consistent
 - _mysql-hook-post-snap.yaml_ to thaw the database

->> Note that the pre snapshot hook used in this scenario will freeze the database for about a minute.
+>> Note that the pre snapshot hook used in this scenario will freeze the database for some time.
 >> The effect is that if you try to update the blog while the snapshot process is running, saving the result will wait for the database to be thawed.
 >> If you do not setup the hooks, the snapshot is almost immediate, which is fine for a demo, but maybe not for production...